Skip to Content

 Fethiye To Antalya By Bus – Useful Information

-• The Fethiye to Antalya Yayladan bus takes 3 and a half hours and costs 120 TL per person, each way (March 2023) with Batı Antalya.
+• The Fethiye to Antalya Yayladan bus takes 3 and a half hours and costs around 220-250 TL per person, each way (March 2024) with Batı Antalya.

 • If you book online with Batı Antalya or Fethiye Seyahat, you will need to know a bit of Turkish to negotiate the payment.
-This is also true of obilet.
 If in doubt, book your ticket at the otogar where you can speak with a human and pay by cash or card.

 • With Batı Antalya, buses run roughly every two hours throughout the day, starting at around 7:30 am.
-Don’t forget to check your bus is taking the shorter route through the mountains, unless you are happy to take the longer coastal route.
+Don’t forget to check your bus is taking the shorter route through the mountains.
 It’s also worth checking with Fethiye Seyahat as they usually have buses at different times.

-• Once in Antalya, if you are taking the bus, rather than the tram, from the otogar, look out for the AntalyaKart signs and machines around the otogar.
+• Once in Antalya, look out for the AntalyaKart signs and machines around the otogar.
 Buy cards from here and add credit to them for your journey.
 The machines have an English language option.

 • Your AntalyaKart can be topped up at booths around the city, machines at bus and tram stops and also online via their app.